 Reggie Statton the Director of the Physical Plant at Antioch College leads a tour of the Antioch College Geothermal Plant.

 Richard Heinberg is a prolific writer, blogger and activist advocating for the end of fossil fuel.
-Learn more about his work on his website.

 The Stirling Engine is a power source which is remarkable due mainly to its efficiency.
 Stirling Engines can vary greatly in size and power.
 This example was built by a Yellow Springs High School student.
 Read more about how we can avoid the trap of tearing down younger generation and instead build into them.